muygalan/100-days-of-code/log.md

 **Thoughts:** I need to thoroughly filter and review all my resources to determine which way of learning is best suitable for me.

+### Day 5: January 12th, 2018

+**Today's Progress**: I took the night off from coding, not because I didn't want to, but because I want to aggregate the appropriate coding resources that will enable me to learn more efficiently moving forward.
+I did do more research and read reviews on Udacity's Front End Developer program.

+**Thoughts:** I'm seriously considering switching over to Udacity Front End Developer program course soon.

 ---

 ### Day 0: February 30, 2016 (Example 1)